Irina Kaverina, Ph.D.

 Our lab is interested in:

 1) Establishing principles of diversity and asymmetry within MT networks.
 We study the MT network as a combination of subsets of diverse origin, dynamics and molecular composition.
-We have recently discovered a novel MT population, which forms at Golgi complex and not at the centrosome.
-Golgi-derived MTs are molecularly and functionally distinct from the centrosomal MT array.
-Elucidating their regulation and significance is one of our close goals.
+We have recently discovered a novel MT population, which forms at Golgi complex and are distinct from the centrosomal MT array.
+Elucidating their molecular and functional properties is one of our close goals.

 2) Understanding how variations in MT subsets are translated into specifics of cellular architecture and functioning.
-MTs are essential for organization, shape, polarity and motility of various cell types.
-MT dependence varies between cell types.
-We aim to resolve general principles of this regulatory system as well as their cell type-specific tuning essential for distinct cellular phenotypes.
-Our particular interests are MT-dependent motile properties of normal and cancer cells and MT-dependent organization of contractile actin cytoskeleton in vascular smooth muscle cells.
+We aim to resolve general principles of this regulatory system as well as its cell-type-specific functions.
+In particular, we study MT-dependent regulation of: 1) normal and cancer cell motility; 2) actin cytoskeleton in vascular smooth muscle cells; 3) insulin secretion in pancreatic beta cells.

 The astrophysicist Bernard Haisch once said "Advances are made by answering questions.
 Discoveries are made by questioning answers."
 This approach is very appealing to us.
 Our research is based on a set of dogma-challenging hypotheses that we test through a unique combination of cutting edge high-resolution microscopy techniques supported by molecular and biochemical approaches and merged with mathematical modeling.